 Rehearsals are generally Monday/Tuesday/Wednesday/Thursday evenings from 7-10 pm, and occasionally Saturday or Sunday mid-morning/afternoon when needed.

 Opening week rehearsals are Monday, May 7 - Friday, May, 11 2018 7-10 pm.

 May 12 - June 17, 2018.
 Performances are Friday and Saturday at 8 pm, Sunday at 2 pm, and Thursday, June 14 at 7 pm, followed by a Q & A. (No shows on Memorial Day Weekend)

 Auditions, rehearsals and performances all happen at 1316 Cabrillo Ave in downtown Torrance, 90501.

 Please email CASTING@TorranceTheatreCompany.com to get your appointment time.
 Space is limited!

-CHARLEY'S AUNT is presented through special arrangement with Samuel French, Inc.
+A CATERED AFFAIR is presented through special arrangement with R&H Music Library.

 The Torrance Theatre Company is a program of the Cultural Services Division of the Torrance Community Services Department.www.TorranceCA.Gov.
 Sponsored in part by Friends of Torrance Theatre Company